alex-trueman/sublime-dm-macro/README.md

-# Sublime Test 3 Customizations for Datamine Studio RM Macros
+# Sublime Text 3 Customizations for Datamine Studio RM Macros

 These customizations add a colour scheme, snippets, and commenting support to Sublime Text 3 for Datamine macros.